1554218588/learn_git/readme.txt

 Git tracks changes.
 Today is a sunny day.
 Creat a new branch is easy.
-creating a new branch is quick and simple.
+creating a new branch is quick and simple. laoliu.